groovy-tutorial/groovy-tutorial/book/parts/02_Basics/02_Loops.md

 ---
-Title:	Looping
+title:	Looping
-Description:	Loops provide an easy way to repeat a set of statements.
+description:	Loops provide an easy way to repeat a set of statements.
 ...

 # The `for` Loop